-The determination of the committee after resolution of appeals shall be final.
+The determination of the committee after resolution of appeals expiration or resolution of requests for reconsideration shall be final.
 The committee will release a final, public report identifying all violations substantiated and any decisions to disqualify challenged candidates.

 10. Confidentiality